Display Poll Results with a Pie Chart

 C8ce81a44a0fbbe71ccb5e6252e7a5c1

-What if I don't want to use a Pie Chart?
+What if you don't want to use a Pie Chart?

 This method works well with the bar/line chart component.
-To use this method in a bar/line chart, assign the CountDistinct function to the first series sub-component, and then assign the Group function to the X Axis sub-component.
-Since you only need a single series of data in this chart, I would also invert the X and Y axis by opening the Properties tab associated with the Chart component.
+To apply it in a bar or line chart, assign CountDistinct to the first series sub-component, then assign Group to the X Axis sub-component.
+Since this chart uses a single series, invert the X and Y axis in the Chart component's Properties tab.

 96bab887dfbd821b4ae71996bef3c9c3

-Where will I encounter this type of data?
+Where will you encounter this type of data?

 Related Articles